pytorch/pytorch/docs/source/notes/ddp.rst

   evolves over time.
 This design note is written based on the states as of v1.4.

-:class:`torch.nn.parallel.DistributedDataParallel` replicates model, splits input data, and transparently performs distributed training.
+:class:`torch.nn.parallel.DistributedDataParallel` (DDP) replicates model, splits input data, and transparently performs distributed data parallel training.
 This page describes how it works and reveals implementation details.

 Example
 ^^^^^^^

-Below is a toy example of :class:`torch.nn.parallel.DistributedDataParallel`.
+Let us start with a simple :class:`torch.nn.parallel.DistributedDataParallel` example.
+This example uses a :class:`torch.nn.Linear` as the local model, wraps it with DDP, and then runs one forward pass, one backward pass, and an optimizer step on the DDP model.
+After that, parameters on the local model will be updated, and all models on different processes should be exactly the same.

 .. code::